 Student visas enable foreign citizens to live in Spain for as long as their courses, studies, research projects, or training take.
 Students or researchers’ family members (spouses and children under 18 or in their custody) can also apply for residence permits to live in Spain, with no need for previous stay on the part of the student/researcher.
 If the stay must be longer than six months, they must apply for a foreign student card, which certifies that they are legal residents in Spain.

 Student visa holders (but not their families) can perform paid occupational activities if they have a request form from an employer, meet the relevant requirements, and the activities are compatible with their studies.
 A part-time or a three-month full-time employment contract will be necessary.

-Non EU nationals need to obtain their entry visa for Spain.
-Check the location of your closest Spanish Consulate or Embassy here.
+Non EU nationals who need to obtain their entry visa for Spain can find the location of your closest Spanish Consulate or Embassy here.

 Documents required by Spanish authorities to enter the country (slight variations might apply amongst different countries of origin):

 - Application form filled in, biometric picture in white background glued to it

 - Original passport and copies of all pages containing entry stamps in other countries

 - For stays longer than 180 days: medical certificate + translation into Spanish or English + apostil of the Hague